VGMF 2018 Recap

 Dedication of the Virginia Giordano Amphitheater

 The stage dedication of the Virginia Giordano Amphitheater was beautiful.
-It happened in two parts: First, a small private dedication ceremony on the actual outdoor amphitheater stage on Thursday September 7, with Jim Fleming, Eleni Kelakos, Polly Laurelchild-Hertig, and SisterSpace Board member Karen Marcune.
+It happened in two parts: First, a small private dedication ceremony on the actual outdoor amphitheater stage on Thursday September 7, with two close friends of Virginia: Jim Fleming and Eleni Kelakos; a former women’s music industry colleague of Virginia, Polly Laurelchild-Hertig; and SisterSpace Board member (and future Board President) Karen Marcune.

 Performing artists were introduced as VGMF Honorees as they performed on the various stages, so audiences heard about Virginia throughout the festival.
 Virginia Giordano honorees were also named in the festival program, along with a 3-page spread about Virginia’s life and legacy.

 We felt Virginia’s spirit all weekend.
 People who had never met Virginia got to hear about her amazing life and work.
 People who knew and loved Virginia reminisced about her and what she meant to them.
 A new generation got to experience Virginia’s legacy through the Fund.